-In this low interest rate environment most investors know parking your money in a bank CD is almost a surefire way to lose money against inflation.
-For the average individual, investing in the stock market can be complicated — what is someone to do?
+In this low-interest rate environment most investors know parking their money in a bank CD is almost a surefire way to lose money against inflation.
+For the average individual, investing in the stock market can be complicated.
+So, what is someone to do?

-You have to be concerned about high fees, good asset allocation and whether a financial adviser have your best interest at heart.
+You have to be concerned about high fees, good asset allocation and whether a financial advisor has your best interest at heart.
 Betterment is one possible solution to make investing easy.
-This Betterment review has been updated for 2013.
+This Betterment review has been updated for 2014.

-Traditionally, investing and asset allocation require basic finance skills of which many individuals lack.
-If you were to use an investment adviser, their fees are quite cost prohibitive, which is why it is an option usually only available to high net worth individuals.
+Traditionally, investing and asset allocation require basic finance skills — of which many individuals lack.
+If you were to use an investment advisor, their fees are quite cost prohibitive.
+Which is why advisors are usually only available to high net worth individuals.
 Betterment gives similar investment advice, in an automated fashion and at a much lower annual fee.

 How Does Betterment Work?

-Betterment invests to maximize return but minimize the risk.
+Betterment’s goal is to maximize return but minimize the risk.
 This sounds like an oxymoron, but it’s not.
 The question I’m sure you are asking is; how do they do this?
 They do it via the Modern Portfolio Theory or MPT for short.
-By investing in a diverse pool of assets it should collectively lower the risk and yet stabilize returns over the long term.
+By investing in a diverse pool of assets it should collectively lower the risk and yet stabilize returns over the long-term.

 Traditionally this type of service was only available with a full service financial adviser.
 So this makes Betterment somewhat unique since it’s all done via automated methods.